levan92/deep_sort_realtime/README.md

 #### CLIP

 [CLIP](https://github.com/openai/CLIP) is added as another option of embedder due to its proven flexibility and generalisability.
-Download the CLIP model weights you want at [deep_sort_realtime/embedder/weights/download_clip_wts.sh](deep_sort_realtime/embedder/weights/download_clip_wts.sh) and store the weights at that directory as well.
+Download the CLIP model weights you want at [deep_sort_realtime/embedder/weights/download_clip_wts.sh](deep_sort_realtime/embedder/weights/download_clip_wts.sh) and store the weights at that directory as well, or you can provide your own CLIP weights through `embedder_wts` argument of the `DeepSort` object.

 ### Tensorflow Embedder